Does Creatine Make You Angry? (Science-Backed)

 Feeling more aggressive because of creatine

-While the majority of research undertaken on creatine has focused on its ability to enhance sport performance and muscle strength, there has been some exploration into creatine and its effects on brain function and cognitive development.
+While most research on creatine has focused on its ability to enhance sports performance and muscle strength, there has been some exploration into creatine and its effects on brain function and cognitive development.

 Creatine supplementation can enhance cognition, especially in people with creatine deficits in their brains.
 These deficits are caused by anything from sleep deprivation to Alzheimer’s disease and depression.